MicrosoftDocs/azure-devops-docs/docs/boards/work-items/view-add-work-items.md

 **Azure Boards | Azure DevOps Server 2020 | Azure DevOps Server 2019 | Visual Studio 2019**

 View work items that you created or are assigned to you.
-The **Work Items** page provides several personalized pivots and filter functions to streamline listing work items.
+The **Work Items** page provides several personalized pivots, as shown and described in the following image.,  as well as interactive filter functions to streamline listing work items.
 Use this page to quickly find work items defined across teams within a project.

-> [!NOTE]
-> The **Work Items** page is available from Azure DevOps Services, Azure DevOps Server 2019 and later versions, and Visual Studio 2019 RC1.

 ---
 :::row:::